 Key takeaway?
 The idea that a few decades of immigration has somehow changed the fabric of a “truly British” London is a fabrication and a pretty laughable one.

-London is one of the most diverse cities in the world – together its residents speak over 300 languages and are made up of almost every known ethnic group on the planet.
+London is one of the most diverse cities in the world – together its residents speak over 300 languages, made up of almost every known ethnic group on the planet.

 London Has Hosted the Olympics Three Times